-A guardian arrangement is an agreement in which a breeding
+A guardian arrangement is an agreement wherein a breeding

-to the breeder until the contract is completed.
+to the breeder until the contract is fulfilled completely.
 The contract is usually

-When it is time to breed (i.e. when a female comes into heat), she goes back to the breeder to be bred; and then again when it is time for the puppies to be born.
-After the pups are weaned, she goes back to the guardian home.
-The breeder pays for all costs involved in the breeding.
-The guardian pays all costs involved with daily good care of the dog.
-This includes any vet costs after the guardian takes custody of the dog; food, leashes, beds, crates etc. The guardian does not pay an adoption fee, as the dog is not being sold.
-After three successful breedings, the guardian becomes the permanent owner.
-ADVANTAGES: to the Guardian, he or she gets a highly desired, expensive dog to love and live with, without paying thousands of dollars.
-To the Breeder: it gives each of their dogs a greater chance of individual attention than they would living with multiple dogs.
-DISADVANTAGES: The guardian will have their family pet gone for periods of time when it's time to breed (unless they live very close to the breeder) and when its time for the puppies to be born.
-This is usually about 6 weeks.
-The guardian may visit their family pet while at the breeder, and watch her puppies grow.
+When it is time to breed (i.e. when a female comes into heat), she goes back to the breeder to be bred (3-5 days); and then again when it is time for the puppies to be born.
+After the pups are weaned (~ 6 weeks), she goes back to the guardian home.
+The breeder pays for all costs involved in the breeding (ultrasounds, sonograms, etc.).
+The Guardian pays all costs involved with good daily care of the dog.
+This includes any vet costs after the guardian takes custody of the dog, food, leashes, beds, crates, etc. After three successful breedings, the Guardian becomes the permanent owner.
+ADVANTAGES: The Guardian gets a highly desired, expensive dog to love and live with for FREE after fulfilling guardian home contract.
+The Breeder gives each of their dogs a greater chance of individual attention than they would living with multiple dogs.
+DISADVANTAGES: The Guardian will have their family pet gone for periods of time when it's time to breed and when its time for the puppies to be born.
+NOTE: The Guardian may visit their family pet while at the breeder and watch her puppies grow.

-Both parties sign an agreement, which is mutually binding.
+Both parties sign an agreement which is mutually binding.
 The Guardian promises to provide a kind, loving and safe home.
-They also promise to keep in communication with the breeder, and make the dog available when it is time to breed.
-If there is any indication the dog is not being treated kindly, the agreement is void and the dog is returned to the breeder.
-The Guardian is not to have the dog spayed, or prevent pregnancy in any way.
+They also promise to keep in communication with the Breeder, immediately advise Breeder at the first sign of bleeding (dog in heat), and make the dog available when it is time to breed.
+If there is any indication the dog is not being treated kindly, the agreement will become void and the dog will be returned to the breeder immediately.
+The Guardian is not to have the dog spayed or prevent pregnancy in any other way.

-If you live in or close to Rancho Cordova, California, you may want to apply to be a Guardian home.
-Ideally, that would be in the within 30 minutes of Rancho, but if you are in Sacramento, contact us.
-The reason the Guardian must live close is because when the time comes, the female must be picked up and dropped off when it is time to be bred, time to have the puppies, etc. She may also need to get an ultrasound at 28 days after breeding; an X-ray at 7 weeks, and should be available if she has any medical needs during the pregnancy.
+If you live in or close to Tracy, CA, you may want to apply to be a Guardian home.
+Ideally, that would be within 30 minutes of Tracy, although we do currently have guardian homes as far as the Bay Area and Sacramento.
+The reason we prefer the Guardian to live close is because of pickup/drop off logistics.
+The female must be picked up and/or dropped off when it is time to be bred, time to have the puppies, etc. She may also need to get an ultrasound at 28 days after breeding and/or an X-ray at 7 weeks.
+And if she has any medical needs during the pregnancy, it's always great to be logistically closer to the breeder.
 It is too difficult to do all of these things if the dog is far away.

-We are currently offeringing guardian homes for some of our adult girls: Daisy the cavapoo and Rosie the cavapoo.
-A potential guardian home MUST be within 30 miles of Elk Grove, California.
-This is in Sacramento.
-To apply to be a guardian home, please message us.
+We are currently offeringing guardian homes for some of our adult girls: TBD.
+The potential guardian home MUST be within 30 miles of Tracy, CA. To apply to be a guardian home, please text us at number below.

 Basics: very funny, loves to watch TV.
 Barks at the TV if a dog comes on.
 Loves treats but will let the others get theirs first.
 Crate trained, comes when called, wants very much to please.